Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: : analysis and algorithm

 \section{\methodname: analysis and algorithm}

-The proposed Generalized Largest Reduction in Infectious Edges (gLRIE) strategy, each time identifies and targets the most critical nodes in order reduce the disease in as quickly as possible.
-The idea generalizes the one introduced in \cite{LRIE} as it to a wider range of models.
-Let $N_I(t) \op{\doteq} \sum_i X_i(t)$ be the number of infected nodes at time $t$.
-In a Markovian setting, given the state of the population $X$ at time $t$, the best intervention with respect to the resource allocation vector $R$ would minimize the following cost function:
+We propose the DRA strategy named \emph{\methodname} (\methodinitials) that at each time identifies and treats in a greedy fashion the most critical nodes in order to reduce the epidemic as quickly as possible.
+The gravity of the epidemic can be expressed in terms of the number of infected nodes at time $t$, denoted by $N_I(t) = \sum_i X_i(t)$.
+The approach generalizes the LRIE strategy \cite{LRIE} to a broader class of epidemics, featuring also competition, which is the main interest of this work.
+In a Markovian setting, given the fixed characteristics denoted by $\Lambda$ (\ie the graph structure and the characteristics of the propagation), and the instantaneous state of the population $X(t)$, the best intervention expressed by the resource allocation vector $R$ in \Model{eq:SIS} and \Model{eq:genericSIS} that would minimize the cost function:

-where $\gamma$ can be chosen so as to give emphasis on short-term effects \cite{OC_in_metapopulations, Forster_2007}.
-Expanding in series with respect to $u$, yields:
+$\Lambda$ remains fixed throughout the process, so we omit it from the rest of the notations.
+The cost function is parametrized by $\gamma \in \real_+$ that can be chosen so as to give emphasis on short-term effects.
+Considering $\Phi_{t,X}(u) = \, \Exp[N_I(t\op{+}u)|X(t)\op{=}X]$ and then taking the Taylor series expansion \wrt $u$ at $0$, yields: